Fork-tailed flycatcher: Distribution and habitat

 Fork-tailed flycatchers are usually found below 1000 m elevation where they occur in a wide variety of habitats including pastures, riparian forests, forest edges, mangroves, and open residential areas with scattered trees.
 During migration, however, T. savana may be found in an even broader range of habitats.

 Its breeding range is from central Mexico to central Argentina.
 In most of this range, it is usually found year-round, but in the southern parts of its range, it retreats northward for the winter.

 During migration, fork-tailed flycatchers are quite gregarious, nesting in flocks of up to 10,000 individuals.
 This species is known to wander widely.
 It is spotted almost annually in the eastern United States seaboard and Canada, normally around fall (September–November).

 During migration, fork-tailed flycatchers have been observed flying accompanied by relative species such as eastern kingbirds and aggressively chasing off predators.

 The nominate subspecies, T. s. savana, is found in central and southern Brazil, Bolivia, Paraguay, Uruguay, and Argentina (south to the Río Negro), and overwinters in Amazonia, a large portion of northern South America (i.e., within the Orinoco River Basin), and Trinidad and Tobago, occasionally appearing in the West Indies.

 Behavior

 Breeding

-Males perform aerial courtship displays involving swirling somersaults, twists, and flips.
-All partnered with their buzzing calls, they do their best to impress female counterparts.
-Courtship displays also provide a usage for their long tail feathers (which are longer in males), as a way to impress potential mates.
+Males perform aerial courtship displays involving swirling somersaults, twists, and flips, accompanied by buzzing calls to impress female counterparts.
+Males' long tail feathers are also used to impress potential mates.
 Breeding seasons are dependent on subspecies and location; breeding season ranges from late summer to mid-winter.

 Fork-tailed flycatchers tend to build their cup nests in similar habitats to their hunting grounds (riparian forests, grasslands).
 They tend to prefer specific trees in specific geographic locations, such as Kielmeyera trees in central Brazil.
 The clutch is 1–3 eggs.

 Diet

-This species is primarily an insectivore, but will switch to berries and small fruits during winter if insects become scarce.
+This species is primarily insectivorous.
 Fork-tailed flycatchers sally from their perches to eat flying insects or glean them off of leaves and fruit.
 When insects become less available in winter months, they have been observed eating fruits.